Dubai: Sailing the Arab Dhow in a World of Fantasy

 4) The U.S. dollar is equal to 3.67 UAE dirhams.
 The rate has remained the same for over two decades.
 Exchange cash at the money exchangers; they do not take a commission.

 5) A great way of seeing Dubai is to take a tour of the Creek by traditional dhow.
 Some of Dubai’s major landmarks can be viewed from this waterway.

 6) Major international hotel chains are well represented in Dubai.
 However, there are other very reasonably priced and excellent abodes to be found throughout the city.
 The choice is wide.
 There are 373 hotels and hotel apartments in the city.

-7) In peoples’ eating places, one can dine for as low as $4, but the average cost of meal in good restaurants and hotels runs from $20 to $50.
+7) In peoples’ eating places, one can dine for as low as $4, but the average cost of meals in good restaurants and hotels runs from $30 to $70.
 For luxury dining try the Al-Boom Tourist Village with its series of restaurants – some located on dhows.
 It specializes in Gulf dishes and all types of seafood.

 10) For other activities, attend some of the horse racing and camel racing events held during the cool winter months.

 11) Dubai is a shoppers’ dream world – its more than 30 huge modern malls offer the products of literally all the nations on the globe.
-The most popular gifts visitors take back home are: Arabian coffee pots, silver and wooden miniature dhows, gold jewellery, Persian carpets and Arabian curved daggers.
+The most popular gifts visitors take back home are Arabian coffee pots, silver and wooden miniature dhows, gold jewelry, Persian carpets, and Arabian curved daggers.

 Note: All prices quoted are in U.S. dollars.